Lycoon/myfind/README.md

 # Myfind
-Personal recreation of find UNIX program using C99.
+Personal recreation in 1 week of find UNIX program using C99.

 ## Using
 - `make` to clean trash files and compile myfind